-- Completion of a minimum of 300 hours of combined didactic, clinical, and community/family experiences.
+- Completion of 300 hours of didactic, clinical, and community/family experiences.

-- Completion of learning modules and activities throughout the year.
+- Completion of online learning modules and activities throughout the year.

 You can learn more about who can apply to become a MI-LEND trainee by visiting the MI-LEND Frequently Asked Questions (FAQ) page at the link below: